-With regards to the products sourced from the two high risk suppliers identified, QNP has developed a three stage approach:
+With regards to the products sourced from the two high risk tier-two suppliers identified, QNP has developed a three stage approach:

-- Ensure both importers of bags manufactured in Thailand complete the modern slavery assessment questionnaire annually - Working with the importers to determine risk of modern slavery in the employment practices in overseas factories, including obtaining declarations from these suppliers regarding the working conditions in their supplier factories; and - Third party audits of the factories, if required.
+- Ensure both importers of bags manufactured in Thailand complete the modern slavery assessment questionnaire annually; - Work with the importers to determine the risk of modern slavery in the employment practices in overseas factories, including obtaining declarations from these suppliers regarding the working conditions in their supplier factories; - Conduct third party audits of the importers' processes and their supply chain third party audits, if required; and - Conduct third party audits of the factories, if required.

-QNP will seek an updated modern slavery statement from its UK supplier.
+QNP will seek an updated modern slavery statement from its Spanish (Japanese owned) supplier.